EdJoPaTo/github-api-set-branch-protection-rules/README.md

-# github-api-set-branch-protection-rules
+# github-api-do-stuff

+Do stuff with the GitHub API.
-Set branch protection rules for all my repos
+For example all my basic settings of repos are automated this way.